rxerium/honeypot/README.md

 # Logs

-The logs can be fetched from the tpotce/data folder,
+The logs can be fetched from the tpotce/data folder.

 # Malicious IPs Aggregator